paullaros/blog/src/how-to-get-the-current-url-with-nextjs-on-vercel.md

 # How to get the current URL with Next.js on Vercel

 Vercel, a popular platform for deploying Next.js applications, provides convenient ways to manage environment variables.
-One such variable, `NEXT_PUBLIC_VERCEL_URL`, can be particularly useful for accessing the current URL of your application.
-In scenarios where dynamic preview URLs are generated on Vercel, accessing these URLs can be challenging.
-In this article, we'll explore how to access dynamic URLs and leverage the `dotenv-expand` package, in a Next.js project.
+One such variable, `NEXT_PUBLIC_VERCEL_URL`, can be particularly useful for obtaining the current URL of your application.
+In scenarios where dynamic preview URLs are generated on Vercel, obtaining the current URL can be challenging.
+In this article, we'll explore how to obtain dynamic URLs and leverage the `dotenv-expand` package, in a Next.js project.

 ## Exposing Environment Variables